TikhonJelvis/RL-book/chapter2/chapter2.md

 }
 ```

 Now we are ready to move to our next topic of *Markov Reward Processes*.
+We'd like to finish this section by stating that the Markov Property owes its name to a mathematician from a century ago - [Andrey Markov](https://en.wikipedia.org/wiki/Andrey_Markov).
+Although the Markov Property seems like a simple enough concept, the concept has had profound implications on our ability to compute or reason with systems involving time-sequenced uncertaintya in practice.

 ## Markov Reward Processes